oneinacillian/docker-build-hyperion-es8/README.md

 - Custom Elasticsearch configuration settings applied:
   - Data and log paths
+    * Elasticsearch data path will be set as /data/es-data
+    * Elasticseach log path will be set as /data/es-logs
   - Cluster settings
   - JVM options
+    * 31G static configuration
   - SSL disabled
 - Bootstrap password for Elasticsearch is set using the `ELASTIC_PASSWORD` argument.